cscorley/triage/paper/sections/04_study.md

 ## Setting

 The left side of Figure \ref{fig:changeset-triage} shows our document extraction process.
-We implemented our document extractor in Python v2.7 using the Dulwich library^[<http://www.samba.org/~jelmer/dulwich/>] for interacting with the source code repository.
 We extract documents from both a snapshot of the repository at a tagged snapshot and each commit reachable from that tag's commit.
 We use the same preprocessing steps on all extracted documents.

 For our document extraction from a snapshot, we simply use each text file in